radrow/ddtrace/example-system/README.md

 ## Services

+Both services are implemented as simple generic servers.

 ### Producer

 `Producer` produces objects (representing real turnip) according to some metadata which it was provided with during initialisation.
-Before a turnip is returned to the caller, it must be first inspected by an `Inspector` --- only if it passes its opaque audit, it can be returned to the caller.
+Before a turnip is returned to the caller, it must be first inspected by an `Inspector` --- only if it passes its meticulous audit, it can be returned to the caller.

 Aside from producing turnip, `Producer` may also provide the metadata of its produce.